Explore Balmaha, Loch Lomond

 Getting to Balmaha

 During weekends and on warm days, you won’t be alone in coming up with the idea to visit Balmaha.
 Easy access from Glasgow makes it very popular with day-trippers.
 By road, the only entrance to the Eastern Shores of Loch Lomond is via Drymen.
-In recent years the police have closed this road once car parks have filled.
-The large public car park (now pay and display) in the village can quickly fill up, very helpfully the good people at the Oak Tree Inn have opened another car park close by to help alleviate the pressure.
+The large public car park (now pay and display) in the village can quickly fill up, and thankfully, there is now an overflow car park close by to help alleviate the demand for parking that is especially busy on warm days and weekends.
+If you park in the overflow car park, camera registration is in place, so a fine will be applied if payment is not made quickly after entry.

-We recommend arriving by boat, if possible.
-Not just to not have to worry about the limited parking, but it is such a picturesque crossing from Balloch or Luss.
+We recommend arriving by boat if possible.
+You will not have to worry about parking, but it is a picturesque crossing from Balloch or Luss.
+See our guide to ferries and cruises in the National Park for timings and operators.

 Cycle to Balmaha

 A cycle path is partly in place between the villages of Drymen and Balmaha.
-The first section is already complete, signed from the Village Square in Drymen.
-The route will take you onto the B839 road a few miles before Balmaha for the final stretch.
-There are plans to complete this cycle path in the near future.
+The first section is complete and signed from the Village Square in Drymen.
+It goes through Buchanan Estate before joining the B839 road a few miles before Balmaha.

 Bus Service to Balmaha

-A bus service between Alexandria and Balmaha runs throughout the day; you could get a train to Balloch from Glasgow or Helensburgh and then use the bus service to get to Balmaha.
+A bus service runs between Alexandria and Balmaha throughout the day.
+You could take a train to Balloch from Glasgow or Helensburgh and then take the bus to Balmaha.
+The bus stop is close to the entrance of the main car park in the village.

 Walk to Balmaha